-U.S. Senate leaders have crafted a last-minute deal to reopen the federal government and avoid a U.S. default likely to have harmful effects on the global economy.
+U.S. Senate leaders have crafted a last-minute deal to reopen the federal government and avoid a potential U.S. default on its debts.

-Senate Majority Leader Harry Reid and Minority Leader Mitch McConnell announced the deal Wednesday.
+Senate Majority Leader Harry Reid, a Democrat, and his Republican colleague, Minority Leader Mitch McConnell, announced the deal Wednesday.
 Reid said both sides set aside their differences so the country could avoid financial "disaster."

-The proposal keeps the government running until January 15 and raises the borrowing limit enough to put off the risk of default until February 7.
+The proposal would keep the government running until January 15 and raise the borrowing limit enough to put off the risk of default until at least February 7.

 White House spokesman Jay Carney praised Senate leaders for reaching a bipartisan proposal.
 He said President Barack Obama hopes both houses of Congress work swiftly to pass the legislation.

 Thursday is the deadline when the U.S. Treasury Department has said it will reach its borrowing limit and risk default.
 Financial markets could plunge without a deal.